 The most effective way to ensure a macaw becomes a friendly family pet is to spend as much time with them as possible.
 Macaws are social animals, living in flocks of up to 30 in the wild.

-Even the friendliest and most affectionate macaw can be noisy and destructive if their care needs aren’t met, so ensure you’re ready to take on this considerable responsibility.
+Even the friendliest and most affectionate macaw can be noisy and destructive if their care needs aren’t met, so ensure you’re ready to take on this responsibility.

-Do Macaws Like to be Touched?
+Macaws Sometimes Like to be Touched

 Macaws can be dubious about physical contact with strangers, so it’s rare to find a bird that’s happy to be petted by a house guest or unfamiliar person.

-However, macaws can learn to enjoy petting from people they love and trust.
+They can learn to enjoy petting from people they love and trust.
 Once you’re confident that a macaw won’t consider your approach an invasion of its territory, you can make a fuss of them.

 The safest areas to pet a macaw are the beak, head, and cheeks.
 Avoid touching a macaw on the wings, back, or tail, as your affection could be mistaken for a courtship ritual.